-Sheet-Pan Fried Rice with Kurobuta Ham & Butternut Squash Recipe
+Sheet Pan Fried Rice with Kurobuta Ham and Butternut Squash Recipe

-Sheet-Pan Fried Rice with Kurobuta Ham & Butternut Squash
+Sheet Pan Fried Rice with Kurobuta Ham and Butternut Squash

 Ingredients:

-- 1 Tbsp tamari or soy sauce, more to taste
+• 1 tablespoon soy sauce, plus more to taste

 Directions:

-- Brush a large rimmed sheet pan with 1 Tbsp vegetable oil.
-Spread squash cubes evenly in the pan, brush with 2 Tbsp oil, and roast for 10 minutes.
-Add the mirepoix to the squash and brush with 1 Tbsp oil.
-Sprinkle with 1/4 tsp salt and pepper to taste.
-Roast for an additional 7 to 10 minutes, or until squash is tender, stirring halfway through cooking.
-Remove from oven.
+3. Add onion, carrots, and celery to squash and drizzle with 1 tablespoon oil.
+Sprinkle with salt and pepper, to taste.
+Roast an additional 7 to 10 minutes, or until squash is tender, stirring halfway through cooking.

-- Scatter rice and ham over vegetables.
-Drizzle with sesame oil and tamari.
-Carefully toss ingredients to blend evenly.
+4. Scatter rice and ham over vegetables.
+Drizzle with 1 tablespoon vegetable oil, sesame oil, and soy sauce.
+Carefully toss ingredients to blend well.
 Spread in an even layer.
+Roast 18 to 20 more minutes or until hot.

-- Add more tamari or salt and pepper, to taste.
+5. If using, stir scrambled eggs into rice and vegetables.
+Add additional salt, pepper, and soy sauce, to taste.
 To serve, sprinkle with green onion and/or cilantro.

 Nutrition: